Leonidee/spark-jobs-automation/README.md

 1. Dataproc cluster with at least one compute node
 2. Debian based host to deploy Airflow

-Also some kind of development and testing environment, which can be either of them.

 After running this script, you will be prompted to choose which environment you want to set up.
 And all of the required preperation will be done automatically.

 **Note**: To deploy project you need a ready-to-use Dataproc Cluster by any provider you want.
 For this project I used [Yandex Data Proc](https://cloud.yandex.com/en-ru/services/data-proc).